chiraggude/larabase/README.md

     * Users can change their password
     * Users can set their Timezone
     * Users can delete their account and Admins can restore them
-* Admin section: Users, Posts, Tags, Categories
+* Admin section: Users, Posts, Tags, Categories, Roles, Permissions
 * Contact/Feedback form submissions are saved in DB and emailed to the Admin
 * Throttle: User activity is logged to a separate DB table
     * Track last login time, ip address, failed login attempts etc.
     * Suspend an account after a specified number of failed login attempts.
 Suspended accounts are unlocked after a specified time period.
     * Admins can Ban the user for an indefinite amount of time
-* User Directory: List of all users with links to their public profiles
+* Users Directory: List of all users with links to their public profiles
 * Responsive HTML email templates
-* Simple activity based access control (ABAC) with the Owner filter
 * Custom Error page
 * Maintenance mode page with Countdown timer